 - Which song describes you best?

-- If you were a colour, what would it be?
+- If you were a color, what would it be?

 - Which superpower would you choose?
 Why?

-- What was your favourite TV show as a child?
+- What was your favorite TV show as a child?

-You can put the answers on the online whiteboard, discuss them together with you team members and have so much fun.
+You can put the answers on the online whiteboard, discuss them together with your team members and have so much fun.